jbossdemocentral/bpms-generic-loan-demo/README.md

  - Rules definition (DLR format)
  - Forms definition (for both process, to collect the input parameters, and user task)
  - Data models (using Date Modeler)
+ - Helper jar to pre-load with five process instances in various states.

 The following values can be used (in process form) for testing:
  - Applicant: Your Name